vegaprotocol/documentation/docs/node-operators/migration-guides/upgrade-to-0710.md

 ```

 :::note  Manual update for binaries when running Visor
-Visor cannot automatically restart (or upgrade) binaries because you are restarting the network with a `checkpoint`.
+Visor cannot automatically restart (or upgrade) binaries because this release requires restarting the network with a `checkpoint`.
 Once you stop the Vega network, you must update the old binaries with the downloaded ones.
 You can find the binary path in the `<VEGAVISOR-HOME>/current/run-config.toml` file.
 Usually the path is `<VEGAVISOR-HOME>/current/vega`
 :::